German Pointeraner (German Shorthaired Pointer & Weimaraner Mix): Info, Pictures, Characteristics & Facts

 Exercise 🐕

 As hunting dogs bred to carry out physically demanding jobs, German Pointeraners are expected to have a high energy level.
-You should be ready to commit about 90 minutes every single day to dedicated exercise for your pooch.
+You should be ready to commit about 90 minutes daily to dedicated exercise for your pup.

-You of course don’t have to hunt with your dog, but exercise in which they can still spend time with you is best for these social dogs.
-Walks, hikes, rough play, and even swimming are great options for your dog; they will love to play in the yard but don’t let outside play replace dedicated exercise time.
+Of course, you don’t have to hunt with your dog, but exercises you can engage in together are best.
+Walks, hikes, outdoor games, and swimming are great options for your dog.
+They will love to play in the yard, but don’t let outside play replace dedicated exercise time.
 These dogs can turn to destructive behavior if they don’t get their energy out in a positive way!

-Additionally, German Pointeraners are very intelligent and will do well with some mental stimulation.
-Agility, hunting, and advanced training are great for keeping their minds sharp, and you can also offer them some logic games or puzzle toys to keep them engaged as well.
+Additionally, German Pointeraners are very intelligent and will do well with mental stimulation.
+Agility, hunting, and advanced training are great for keeping their minds sharp, and you can also provide logic games or puzzle toys to keep them engaged.

 Training 🦮

-German Pointeraners are intelligent, loyal, and eager to please their owners, and these traits lead to a highly trainable pooch.
-With some dedication and repetition, you can fairly easily train your pup a variety of tricks and commands.
+German Pointeraners are intelligent, loyal, and eager to please their owners.
+With dedication and repetition, you can teach your pup various tricks and commands.
 Because they are easy to train, they are perfect for new dog owners who don’t have experience with obedience training.

-A regimented training program will be perfect for German Shorthaired Pointer and Weimaraner mixes, and make sure to focus on positive reinforcement, as they respond best to this training method.
-Treats, affection, and verbal encouragement for good behavior will have your German Pointeraner properly trained in no time at all.
+A regimented training program is perfect for German Shorthaired Pointer and Weimaraner mixes, but it’s best to focus on positive reinforcement.
+Treats, affection, and verbal encouragement for good behavior will have your German Pointeraner trained correctly in no time.

 Grooming ✂️